A story worth telling: Roy Eaton the Jackie Robinson of Advertising…

 “You have to do 200% to get recognition for 100%,” she said.

-Before he left Madison Avenue to return to music, his first love, Eaton’s achievement was probably closer to 300%.
+Before he left Madison Avenue to return to music, his first love, Eaton was probably closer to 300%.

-Both ad campaigns were created by Eaton during his time with Young & Rubicam.
+Eaton created both campaigns during his time with Young & Rubicam.

-In spite of initial hesitation, the top level ad agency embraced an African-American man with undeniable talent.
-It was one of the few places where excellence was allowed to push aside the overt racism in 1950s America.
+The top level ad agency overcame some initial hesitation and embraced an African-American man with great talent.
+Excellence pushed aside the overt racism in 1950s America.

-At Young & Rubicam, Roy Eaton the Jackie Robinson of Advertising’s adventures went beyond simple acceptance.
+At Young & Rubicam, Roy’s adventures went beyond simple acceptance.

-In an interview with Ad Age, Eaton recalled a conversation with creative director Ed Graham, Jr., in his first days there.
+In an interview with Ad Age, Eaton recalled a talk with creative director Ed Graham, Jr., in his first days there.

 “Graham asked, ‘Did you get your key?’